diptobiswasanime4/Social-Media-App/README.md

 # Social-Media-App
-This is a Social Media App made in the MERN Stack
+This is a Social Media App made in Next JS